Edward J. Damich: Early government service

-Federal judicial service
+Claims court service

 Damich was appointed a judge of the United States Court of Federal Claims on October 22, 1998, by President Bill Clinton.
 On May 13, 2002, Damich was appointed Chief Judge by President George W. Bush, serving in that capacity until 2009.
 He assumed senior status on October 22, 2013.

 Other work

 Damich is also a distinguished visiting professor of intellectual property at the Columbus School of Law of Catholic University and an adjunct professor of law at George Washington University.
 He has also been an adjunct professor of law at the Georgetown University Law Center.

 Damich is the author of numerous articles, mostly on copyright law, but also on jurisprudence, land use planning, and criminal law.
 His copyright law articles have been cited in three federal district court opinions, most notably in Wojnarowicz v.
 American Family Assn., in which the court adopted his interpretation of a New York statute.
 His articles are cited in all the major casebooks in copyright law and in the leading treatise, Nimmer on Copyright.

 He has testified before congressional committees on five occasions on copyright issues and on U.S. foreign policy regarding the former Yugoslavia.
 Damich is admitted to the Bars of the Supreme Court of the United States, the Federal Circuit, and the District of Columbia.
 He is a member of the District of Columbia Bar Association, the Bar Association of the District of Columbia, and the Association Litteraire et Artistique Internationale.
 Damich was the first president of the National Federation of Croatian Americans.
 On May 8, 2009, Damich received the Loren A. Smith Award, the highest award the court bestows for service on its behalf.